FLORIDA BOOK AWARDS ENTRY

 (12.)
 Coauthored books are eligible if all authors are full-time Florida residents (Florida Nonfiction and Visual Arts authors excepted).

 (13.)
-Books by members of the Florida Book Awards Advisory Committee or the members of any jury are precluded from consideration.
+Books by members of the Florida Book Awards staff or the members of any jury are precluded from consideration.

 (14.)
 Medal winners must be willing to donate one lecture, presentation, or reading at the request of any one of The Florida Book Award's partners (Partners will pay travel costs) within eighteen months of receiving the medal.